karlstolley/stolley.dev/_posts/2022-12-21-getting-webfinger-to-play-nice-on-nginx.md

 Creating
 [the `webfinger` file](https://github.com/karlstolley/stolley.dev/blob/main/.well-known/webfinger)
-and putting it in your `.well-known/` URL path is only part of the story, however.
-You need to make sure that your web server or platform knows how to make sensible responses to requests for `.well-known/webfinger`.
+and putting it in your URL’s `/.well-known/` path is only part of the story, however.
+You need to make sure that your web server or platform knows how to return sensible responses to requests for `/.well-known/webfinger`.

 I’ve got a humble flat-file setup for
 [my WebFinger file](https://stolley.dev/.well-known/webfinger).
-But to get Nginx to serve `.well-known/webfinger` correctly, I also added the following location block for the file:
+But to get Nginx to serve `/.well-known/webfinger` correctly, I also added the following location block for the file:

 ```conf
 location /.well-known/webfinger {